 The best way to keep your goats healthy is through prevention.
 Barber pole worm infestations can turn deadly quickly, so it’s best to keep them away to begin with.
 To prevent these worms if your herd:

-- Herbal De-Wormers.
+Herbal De-Wormers.
 Herbs work by both killing worms and by creating an inhospitable environment for them to live in.
 I grow wormwood here on our farm and give it to our goats weekly.
 I have also used products such as Molly’s Herbals with good results.
 Jess, from the 104Homestead, just came out with Bite Me!
 Goat Treats that makes dosing herbs a breeze…and there’s a de-worming treat that would work well.
+Also check out my article on Preventing Worms with Herbs including a simple dosage ball recipe.

 Treating Barber Pole Worms in Goats with Medication: